 Chances are, they are experts in just that.
-Large companies who bill for medical, mental health, dental etc., do have extensive knowledge of insurance billing, but that doesn’t help when you're confused about mental health modifiers & EAP session authorizations.
-Kind of like being a jack of all trades and a master of none.
-Companies who specialize in Mental Health billing not only know the in’s and out’s, they also know the struggles that mental health clinicians endure when going up against commercial insurance companies.
+Large companies who bill for medical, mental health, dental, etc., do have extensive knowledge of insurance billing, but that doesn’t help when you’re confused about mental health modifiers and EAP session authorizations.
+Kind of like being a jack-of-all-trades and a master of none.
+Companies who specialize in mental health billing not only know the ins and outs, they also know the struggles that mental health clinicians endure when going up against commercial insurance companies.
 Chances are, they’ve probably already dealt with an issue you are experiencing and have the immediate answers about how to fix it.

 Reliability & Responsiveness

-Going hand in hand with Account Manager availability, reliability and responsiveness is something that you can also evaluate upfront.
+Going hand-in-hand with account manager availability, reliability and responsiveness is something that you can also evaluate upfront.
 First things first, how was the sales process?
 Did the person you were in contact with answer you in a timely manner?
-Were they honest and upfront during your conversation or were they overembelishing what they could really do for you?
-If you have been billing burned before, why not ask for a reference?
+Were they honest and upfront during your conversation or were they over-embellishing what they could really do for you?
+If you have been billing-burned before, why not ask for a reference?
 If a billing company is reputable and provides a good service, they shouldn’t have a problem finding one of their current clients to give you a truthful overview of their experience.

 Talk To Your Colleagues

 Last but not least, networking.
 The very best thing to do is speak with colleagues who you trust will tell you about their experiences, good and bad.
 This will not only help you understand what you want but it will also give you more questions to ask when you have a conversation with a potential billing company.
 Before the internet, there was this thing called ‘word of mouth,’ and it still works today!
 It’s likely you will feel more comfortable moving forward with a service that was recommended to you by a valued friend or colleague.